geistesk/ircbot/README.md

 * Weather
 * official Shitposting
  * Ridiculous replies to random messages; the ride never ends :^)
+ * Reduce amount of shit :    >
+ * RegEx for GNU/Linux and Coffee
 * Tsundere mode
+* Return title from HTML-Pages if HTTP{,S}-URIs are posted

 ## License
 Have a look at `UNLICENSE`.